bobby-palmer/rust-docs-projects/README.md

 # My Rust intro projects :crab:
 This repository will contain all the basic projects I complete on my journey as an aspiring rustacian.
-Projects 1 - 7 are all sources from "The book" and the rest will be pulled from a variety of sources.
+Projects 1 - 7 are all sourced from "The book" and the rest will be self generated or inspired by other rustacians.
 ## The Projects
 1. [Hello World](#hello-world)
 2. [Hello Cargo](#hello-cargo)